MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

     :::image type="content" source="media/tutorial/advanced-form-condition-failed.png" alt-text="Condition failed in the step.":::

 1. With conditions, the multiple steps may lead to a step, some of which may **not** have been surfaced to the user.
 The **Record Source** should be set to a previous step earlier in the process that the user would have interacted with.
+This is to make sure that the record being updated is identified.

     :::image type="content" source="media/tutorial/advanced-form-previous-step.png" alt-text="Previous step, not last step.":::